Wood and Chain Link Fence – The Best of Both Worlds

 Fence Staple in Wooden Rail

-Unlike chain link fence installation where the rail is attached to the posts first, when building wooden fence with wire mesh, the chain link fabric is installed onto posts first.
+Unlike traditional chain link fences, where the rails are attached to the posts first, wood and chain link fences require the chain link fabric to be installed onto the posts before attaching the rails.

 Attaching the Rails to the Posts

-Rails install overtop the wire mesh.
-Sandwiching the mesh between the posts.
-Long wood screws or nails attach the rails to posts.
+Rails are installed over the chain link fabric, effectively sandwiching the mesh between the posts.
+Long wood screws or nails are used to secure the rails to the posts.

 Conclusion

-Wood and chain link fences are unique in design.
-Wood framework removes the commercial look associated with chain link fence.
+Wood and chain link fences offer a unique design that combines the strength of chain link with the aesthetic appeal of wood.
+The wood framework removes the typical commercial look associated with chain link fences, providing a more residential feel.

 View other popular posts